hackerzhuli/unity-code/README_EXTENSION.md

 - **Automatic meta file handling** - Unity `.meta` files are automatically renamed or moved when you rename or move files
 - **Asset database refresh** - Automatic Unity recompilation when you save C# scripts
 - **Seamless file operations** - Move, rename, and delete assets with confidence
-- **Smart Unity awareness** - Knows about whether you're in play mode, whether Unity maybe compiling, and whether you are running Hot Reload for Unity, and act accordingly
+- **Smart Unity awareness** - Knows about whether you're in play mode, whether Unity may be compiling, and whether you are running Hot Reload for Unity, and act accordingly

 ![Status Bar](./assets/Status%20Bar.png)

-## 🎮 Perfect for Unity Developers Who Want:

-- **🤖 AI-Powered Development** - Use advanced AI-powered editors like Cursor, Windsurf, or Trae with full Unity IDE capabilities
-- **🚀 Faster development cycles** with integrated testing and debugging
-- **📖 Better code documentation** with one click access to Unity and .NET docs
-- **🔧 Streamlined workflow** without constantly switching between an AI-powered editor and a powerful IDE for Unity like Rider
-- **💰 Cost-effective solution** that doesn't require expensive subscriptions
-- **🎯 Editor flexibility** to use their preferred VS Code-based environment
-- **⚡ Lightweight tooling** that doesn't slow down their development machine

 ## 🌟 What Unity Developers Are Saying: